Empirical Bayes When Estimation Precision Predicts Parameters: Estimating by local linear regression

 This setting is loosely connected to ours.
 Suppose $m_0$ is known, and we were using a Nadaraya--Watson estimator with uniform kernel.
 Then, for a given evaluation point $x_0$, we would be averaging nearby $R_i^2$'s.
 Each $R_i$ is conditionally Gaussian, $R_i \mid (\theta_i, \sigma_i) \sim \Norm(\theta_i - m_0 (\sigma_i), \sigma_i^2)$ with approximately equal variance $\sigma_i^2 \approx \sigma(x_0)^2$.
 If there happens to be $p_0$ $R_i^2$'s that we are averaging, the Nadaraya--Watson estimator is of the form Conditional on $\sigma_i^2, \theta_i$, the quantity $\sum_{i=1}^p \pr{\frac{R_i}{\sigma(x_0)}}^2$ is (approximately) noncentral $\chi^2$ with $p$ degrees of freedom and noncentrality parameter Therefore, correspondingly, applying the truncation rule from \citet{kubokawa1993estimation}, an estimator for the sample variance of $\theta_i$, $ \frac{1}{p_0} \sum_{i=1}^{p_0} (\theta_i - m_0(x_i))^2, $ is

-Here, we apply this truncation rule (improperly) to the case where $\hat v(x_0)$ is a weighted average of the squared residuals, with potentially negative weights due to higher-order polynomials (equiv. higher-order kernels).
+Here, we apply this truncation rule (improperly) to the case where $\hat v(x_0)$ is a weighted average of the squared residuals, with potentially negative weights due to higher-order polynomials in the local polynomial regression.
 To do so, we would need to plug in an analogue of $p_0$.
 We note that when independent random variables $V_i$ have unit variance, the weighted average has variance equal to the squared length of the weights Since a simple average has variance equal to $1/n$, we can take $\pr{\sum_{i=1}^n \ell_i^2(x)}^{-1}$ to be an effective sample size.
 Our rule simply takes the average effective sample size over evaluation points in \eqref{eq:effective_sample_size} and use it as a candidate for $p$. \end{rmksq}

 The goal in this section is to control the following probability as a function of $t > 0$

 for some constants $\beta, C_\Hyperparams$ to be chosen.
 Since we treat $x_{1},\ldots, x_n$ as fixed (fixed design), we shall do so placing some assumptions on sequences of the design points $x_{1:n}$ as a function of $n$.
 These assumptions are mild and satisfied when the design points are equally spaced.
 They are also satisfied with high probability when the design points are drawn from a well-behaved density $f(\cdot)$.